14 design secrets to build a Squarespace website fast

 Often times I see people posting in Facebook groups asking questions.
 While this can indeed get you your answer, often it’s a very slow way to go about doing things.

-Squarespace has so many resources that can help you when you have questions or get stuck or you're confused as to how to make your vision appear on screen.
+Squarespace has so many resources that can help you when you have questions or get stuck or you're confused as to how to make your vision appear on the screen.

 A lot of these Squarespace created resources will get you your answer much quicker than posting in a Facebook group.